Research

 Artificial intelligence is playing an increasingly critical role in the field of cybersecurity, both as a tool that can be leveraged as a threat, or as a solution to that threat.
 At the Center for Cybersecurity, researchers are working to better understand the former, through initiatives like a recent study showing the potential vulnerabilities in AI generated code, while expanding its use for the latter through projects that include producing simulated bugs to improve detection and testing methods.
 (See related research projects under Disinformation and Deepfakes, Privacy and Data Protection, Supply Chain Security)

-According to the FBI’s 2021 Internet crime report, more than $6.9 billion was lost in the United States to cybercrime activities in 2021.
+According to the FBI’s 2023 Internet crime report, more than $12.5 billion was lost in the United States to cybercrime activities that year.
 These attacks can range from the use of cyber technology for illegal surveillance and online harassment, to the manipulation of access to in-demand items through dark web marketplaces.
 Research initiatives from the Center for Cybersecurity have addressed strategies for mapping and disrupting cybercrime networks, and designed legal and policy interventions that can deter criminal networks from raising, storing, moving, and using funds.

 When it comes to cybersecurity, who is responsible for developing and enforcing policies to adequately address current and future risk?
 Our work on cyber governance aims to identify the appropriate roles and obligations of various stakeholders—including private companies and government agencies.
 This includes issues of technical capacity, the regulatory environment, and commercial incentives.
 CCS research in Cyber Strategy works to sharpen the boundaries between cybersecurity and intelligence authorities, the ways in which cyber capabilities are integrated into larger strategic structures, and the development of international laws and norms.